 Your blood sample will be sent to a lab.
 Special machines will check it for cancer.

-A normal result is less than 5 nanograms per milliliter.
+A normal result is typically less than 2.5 nanograms per milliliter.
 Results might vary between labs.
 A higher-than-normal CEA level that increases over time might signal that your cancer has grown or has come back after treatment.

 But high levels of CEA do not always mean you have cancer.
 These other conditions can also increase levels: